-Breakfast foods have been my go to blog posts lately and I couldn’t be more happy!
-Blueberry Banana muffins are the perfect breakfast comfort food or even on the go snack.
+Breakfast foods have been my go to blog posts lately and I couldn't be more happy!
+Super moist blueberry banana muffins are the perfect breakfast comfort food or even on the go snack.

 Fresh Blueberries combined with the sweetness of bananas and then topped off with a sugar crunch topping puts these muffins at the top of my all time favorite breakfast dessert!
 There is just something about that combination and the crunch of the sugar topping that makes my heart sing!

 Any muffin with blueberries in it always brings me to my school girl happy place.
 So I decided to add the bananas in them for that extra special touch.
 Such a great combination!

 Whenever I am at a Bakery or even a gas station, I will grab an Otis Spunkmeyer blueberry muffin or any freshly made one.
 This was always my quick go to breakfast on my way to high school or even before a soccer game.

 Oh the memories of these moist muffins brings me back to my younger days.
 However, have you seen the price of one of those muffins today?
 I am better off making my own!